From September this year, our four UKS2 classes changed from the typical carousel method of Guided Reading to a whole-class method.

 Why we changed to whole-class

-I’ve never been a fan of the carousel method (see my what you could call a “rant” here) so this was a welcome change for me!
-After experimenting with a few different ways of using carousel and failing to see sufficient impact/progress, I turned to the internet to see what everyone else was doing.
+I’ve never been a fan of the carousel method, so this was a welcome change for me!
+After experimenting with a few different ways of using the carousel and failing to see sufficient impact/progress, I turned to the internet to see what everyone else was doing.
 My mum (@LMisselle1 – year 6 teacher of… forever) has been using the whole-class method for years, and has always sung its praises; however, I wanted to see how whole-class was approached by others – here’s where @MrsPTeach comes in.

 Mrs P’s blog has been a *godsend* throughout this whole process.
 If you are considering it, you must read these:

 - Our solutions to the problems with Guided Reading

 - Assessing reading in the 2014 primary curriculum (KS2)